MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-endswith-operator.md

 ---
 title: The case-insensitive !endswith string operator - Azure Data Explorer
-description: Learn how to use the !endswith string operator to filter data that excludes a case-insensitive ending string. ms.reviewer: alexans ms.topic: reference ms.date: 01/04/2023
+description: Learn how to use the !endswith string operator to filter records for data that excludes a case-insensitive ending string. ms.reviewer: alexans ms.topic: reference ms.date: 01/09/2023
 ---
 # !endswith operator